 4. Material of Sticks

-The material your drumstick is made of affects both the sound and your drumming style.
+The material your drumstick is made of affects both the drumming sounds sound and your drumming style.
 There are a wide variety of options for the material, and you might have to experiment a little to find the one perfect for you.
-However, when it comes to electronic kits, you should avoid weighty materials as electronic drums are more fragile than acoustic ones and won’t withstand them.
+However, when it comes to electronic kits, you should avoid weighty materials as electronic drums are more fragile than acoustic drums and won’t withstand them.

 Wood is the most common material and is available in many different options.
 While there are plenty of exotic options, hickory, oak, persimmon, and maple are the most common options.

-The most used wood is hickory; this is primarily due to its average characteristics, making it suitable for nearly all genres.
+Most drumsticks are made of hickory; this is primarily due to its average characteristics, making drumsticks that are suitable for nearly all genres.
 Its weight, density, and strength are all well balanced.
-Hickory also has a little elasticity which helps reduce fatigue, especially for beginners who are yet to develop the proper technique.
+Hickory sticks also has a little elasticity which helps reduce fatigue, especially for beginners who are yet to develop the proper technique.

 Oak is the most expensive option among the four.
 It is also the hardest among the four, making it very durable and ideal for heavy drummers.
 If you want something exclusive, you could get a Japanese white oak drumstick as the trees are relatively rare, which drives up the prices.
 However, oak is not usually preferred for e-kits due to its hardness and heaviness.

-If the wood isn’t your thing, there are other options.
+If the wooden sticks are not your thing, there are other options.
 Aluminum drumsticks are one such option.
 While more expensive than wood, they are way more durable and have a different feel which some drummers prefer.
 Do not worry about aluminum drum sticks poking a hole into your drums heads; there is absolutely no risk of that happening unless there are some sharp parts.
 Carbon fiber is another alternative to wood that’s simply amazing.
 It is more durable than aluminum yet more flexible.
 The blacked-out look of these sticks is also great on stage.
-However, they are an extremely high-end option and therefore quite expensive, more so than aluminum ones.
+However, they are an extremely high-end option as making anything out of carbon fiber is expensive (these drumsticks cost significantly more than aluminum ones.)

 FAQs about DrumSticks